 |An extra pair of glasses or contacts||Silly Costumes|

 |Crazy Creek Chair||Riding helmet/boots (provided, but OK to bring)|

 |Day pack or Bookbag||Books or reading material|

 |Pre-addressed, pre-stamped stationery (in zip lock bags to protect from moisture).||Battery-powered lantern or twinkle lights|

-Here’s a PDF version of this packing list so you can download and print it.
+Here’s a PDF checklist version of this packing list so you can download, print it, and checkoff the items!

 The Camp Store